-Pre-Ballet (Creative Movement) is for dancers ages 3 1/2 to 6 years old.
-This class is an introduction to movement training and includes a warm up to build flexibility and strength, movements in space to build coordination and confidence, and creative movement to develop the capacity for personal expression.
-(1 pre-ballet class per week recommended)
+CLASS DESCRIPTIONS Creative Movement is for dancers ages 3 to 4 years old.
+This class is an introduction to dance and designed to spark the child’s nature creativity and joy for movement.
+This class includes a playful warm up to explore each body part, build flexibility, strength, coordination, confidence, and creative exploration to develop the capacity for personal expression.
+(1 class per week recommended)

-Ballet I (Beginning) is for children ages 6 to 8 years old.
-This class assumes the student has no prior knowledge of ballet and introduces the fundamentals of ballet, correct alignment, strength, flexibility, and basic ballet vocabulary.
-(2 ballet classes per week recommended)
+Ballet Level I (Beginning) is for children 8 years old and older.
+Building upon the skills and vocabulary of the previous level, this class introduces the fundamentals of ballet, barre exercises correct alignment, posture, movements in space and the etiquette (2 classes per week recommended)

-Ballet III (Beginning/Intermediate) is for children 10 years old and older and continues the progression from Ballet II.
-Ballet vocabulary is expanded with more complex patterns of movement at the barre, in the center, and across the floor.
-(2 ballet classes per week recommended)
+Ballet Level III (Beginning/Intermediate) is designed for children 10 years old and older.
+Building upon the skills and vocabulary of the previous level, this class expands the ballet vocabulary with refined use of the head and arms, and more complex patterns of movement at the barre, in the center, and across the floor.
+(2-3 ballet classes per week recommended)

-Pointe (Beginning/Level One) introduces the basic concepts of pointe work at the barre, in the center, and across the floor.
+Pointe (Beginning) introduces the basic concepts of pointe work at the barre, in the center, and across the floor.
 Students must be at least 11 years old and have permission from the teacher to enroll.

-Ballet V/VI (Intermediate/Advanced) is designed for dancers ages 12 years old and older and is a rigorous class that offers increased technical and expressive challenges.
+Ballet Level V/VI (Intermediate/Advanced) is designed for dancers ages 12 years old and older and is a rigorous class that offers increased technical and expressive challenges.
 This class assumes that dancers have a high level of commitment and motivation.
 Pointe work is encouraged.
-(We recommend dancers take 3-5 ballet classes and 2-3 pointe classes per week, and we encourage dancers to take classes in other movement styles.)
+(We recommend dancers take 3-5 ballet classes and 2-3 pointe classes per week.
+We encourage dancers to take classes in other movement styles.)

-Pointe (Intermediate/Level Two) continues to develop more rigorous pointe work at the barre, in the center, and across the floor with an introduction to classical variations.
+Pointe (Intermediate/Level Two) is a progression of pointe work at the barre, in the center, and across the floor with an introduction to classical variations.

 Adult Ballet (Beginning/Intermediate) is designed for dancers of all ages to enhance general health and well-being through ballet.
 This class explores the fundamentals of ballet, strength, flexibility, and coordination.
-This class is a wonderful place to learn and explore.
+This class is a wonderful place to learn, explore, and to enjoy a community of others who love to dance.

 Musical Theater I and II are high-energy classes in which students learn dance pieces choreographed to songs from noted musicals.
 The class combines music, singing, spoken dialogue, and dance.